panoply/syncify/readme.md

 pnpm add postcss -D
 ```

 **Please note:** If you are using Syncify to compile SASS files, then by default the transformed CSS will be passed to PostCSS.
-Use the available Syncify `style` options to disable this behavior.

 ### Usage